Discover the differences between metanodes, liquidity providers, and users in Skybridge.

 Users – They move assets between blockchains.
 These can transfer BTC to Ethereum (through WBTC tokens at first) and vice versa, by paying a network fee that is collected by both metanodes and liquidity providers.

 Swingby's Skybridge node operators ('Metanodes') incur two primary costs:

 Operational costs for running a node, e.g., server costs.

 Staking upfront costs since node operators have to purchase and hold SWINGBY tokens that will be bonded to their full node.
 This bond helps them secure the network and align network interests with their financial stake.

 To find out how to run a Metanode, please visit the dedicated page.

 What is float staking and what are Skybridge liquidity providers?

 Float staking is a concept specific to Skybridge networks.
 Deposits on both source blockchain and target blockchains are used to allow for simple swaps, thus, reducing the swap fee to be as low as possible for users.

-The system is built around a LP token named Swingby BTC ("sbBTC"), which represent a stake in the total liquidity of a two-asset bridge.
-This token runs on Ethereum as an ERC20 compliant token that can be incorporated and traded in other DeFi protocols like Uniswap or SushiSwap.
+The system is built around an LP token named Swingby BTC ("sbBTC"), which represents a stake in the total liquidity of a two-asset bridge.
+This token runs on Ethereum as an ERC20 token that can be incorporated and traded in other DeFi protocols like Uniswap or SushiSwap.